Best radiators – our favourites for keeping your home warm this winter

 Takes a while to heat up

-This stylish radiator from NRG boasts a contemporary style which enables it to fit with modern and minimalist home designs.
+This stylish radiator from NRG boasts a contemporary design that fits seamlessly with modern and minimalist home interiors.

-Not only is it eye-catching, but it's efficient too.
-Made from 1.5mm premium mild steel and featuring a high quality white finish, it's extremely durable.
-It's no surprise therefore that this model comes with a 15-year manufacturer's guarantee.
+Not only is it eye-catching, but it’s extremely durable too – made from 1.5mm premium mild steel with a high-quality white finish.
+It’s no surprise, therefore, that this model comes with a 15-year manufacturer’s guarantee.

-Given its 1800 x 354mm size (multiple size options are available), you certainly get bang for your buck, and it makes for a suitable option if you're planning a renovation or conversion on a budget.
+Given its 180 x 35.4 x 7.8cm size (with multiple size options available), you certainly get great value for money, making it a smart choice for anyone planning a renovation or conversion on a budget.
 Brackets and fixings are included, but valves are not.

 Best small radiator